Although acquisitions differ from one to the other, there are common issues which have to be considered. These can be categorized as:

 - Review customer/distributor agreements and determine what legal changes may be required; enter into new agreements between customer/distributor

-- Send communication to all customers and suppliers of both acquiree and parent company informing them of the transaction and include instructions for any changes to billing / remittances, etc.
+- Send communication to all customers and suppliers of both the acquiree and parent company informing them of the transaction and include instructions for any changes to billing / remittances, etc.

 - Take action necessary to ensure continuity of critical materials after closing (i.e. may need to establish credit due to change of control)